likhithgowdahr005-create/Digital-Logic-to-VLSI/Task 6/README.md

 ## Results

 All processor components were successfully implemented using Verilog HDL and verified through simulation using Icarus Verilog and GTKWave.

 The generated waveforms matched the expected behavior, confirming the correctness of the Control Unit, Instruction Decoder, and integrated Processor Datapath.

+The processor successfully performed ADD, SUB, AND, and OR operations using the defined 8-bit instruction format.

 ---